KhizarJanjua/AGLDevJS/README.md

 Version 1.0.1 built and released.

 ## Debugging
 The function **makeGetRequest(url,petName, true);** 3rd parameter is a debug parameter, which can be set to true/false to log/hide console messages.

+## Enhancements
+We can possibly:
+ - Add a _Loading_ GIF **Or** progress bar (for larger response)
+ - Set API call timeout
+ - Validate JSON
+ - Show error messages on screen
+ - Log to 3rd party logger